gabrielmeloc22/tg-forward/README.md

 1. Connects to your Telegram account (user account)
 2. Listens for incoming messages
-3. Matches messages against regex patterns (managed via API or `rules.json`)
+3. Matches messages against regex patterns (managed via API)
 4. Forwards matching messages using a bot to a target chat
 5. Provides an HTTP API to manage forwarding rules dynamically